Wenlab/Computation-Neuro-Course/README.md

 For the Code folder, it is naturally compatible with GitHub which is born for code.

 For the Data folder, only link files will be tracked and uploaded to GitHub.
 Moreover, all data put in the Data folder would be automatically synchronized to the corresponding folder in the server.
+And add links for each file/folders at the root directory. (will not create links for sub-folders)

 Potential issues: if you want to download a link file directly from GitHub, please change the post-fix to .lnk manually to make things work fine.
 Also you have to make your link files to be read-only before uploading them. (check the [solution](https://github.com/owncloud/client/issues/4300) at here.)